Juan Varon Munoz: An Appreciation

 His abilities on the court were respected by his teammates.

 “Amazing volleys,” Lobello said.
-“You looked at how Juan volleyed and it was professional level.”
+“You look at how Juan volleyed and it was professional level.”

 Gilbert Rotich appreciated Juan’s serving.